-The Group recognises project revenue over time based on the stage of completion of the contract activity.
-The stage of completion was determined based on proportion of total contract costs incurred to-date and the estimated costs to complete.
+The Group recognises project revenue over time based on the stage of completion of the contract activity at the end of each reporting period.
+The stage of completion is determined based on proportion of total contract costs incurred to-date over the estimated budgeted costs.